.

 Why do you think we herald stress relief pills but not connections with nature?

-Please keep in mind that the science of the Project NatureConnect process helps you consciously strengthen and intensify your contact with natural systems so that you can choose to think with these connections and come more into personal balance and co-creation with nature.
+Please keep in mind that the Natural Attraction Ecology science of the Project NatureConnect process helps you consciously strengthen and intensify by 85 percent your contact with natural systems so that you can choose to think with these connections and come more into personal balance and co-creation with nature.

 The PNC process enables you to make your visits in nature more effective in filling the void from our thinking's 99 percent disconnection from nature.
 Documented medical science research demonstrates that connections with nature provide the following benefits: